Adapted from a drink created in 2002 by Douglas Ankrah at The Townhouse bar in Knightsbridge, London. Douglas also founded London’s LAB bar which is

 Created in 2004 by Audrey Saunders, New York, USA.

-SHAKE all ingredient with ice and fine strain into ice-filled glass.
+SHAKE vodka and coffee liqueur with ice and strain into ice-filled glass.
+FLOAT lightly whipped cream on top of drink.

 Created in 2009 by Giuseppe Gonzalez, at Clover Club Bar, Brooklyn, USA and inspired by the competition-wining Trinidad Especial by Valentino Bolognese.